-Mrs. Zavitsanos is also the Head of Human Resources and is a Director of POI.
+Mrs. Zavitsanos is an Executive Director, Head of Human Resources and is a Director of POI.
 She is a Financial and Operations Principal ("FINOP").

-The Chief Financial Officer is the person that is ultimately responsible for all financial and regulatory reporting regarding the firm's financial well-being.
-This individual is in charge of all elements related to the budgeting processes, as well as being the initial resource for all taxation related issues (corporate and client related).
-Other elements include the management of all relationships with the firm's external auditors and the review and maintenance of all insurance policies.
+The Chief Financial Officer is the person that is ultimately responsible for all financial and regulatory reporting regarding the Firm's financial well-being.
+This individual